jonnonz1/nz-statute-book/acts/public/2005/ngati-awa-claims-settlement-act-2005.md

 ### 41 Purposes of statutory acknowledgements
-(1) The only purposes of the statutory acknowledgements are— (a) to require relevant consent authorities, the Environment Court, and the Historic Places Trust to have regard to the statutory acknowledgements, as provided for in sections 42 to 44; and
+(1) The only purposes of the statutory acknowledgements are— (a) to require relevant consent authorities, the Environment Court, and Heritage New Zealand Pouhere Taonga to have regard to the statutory acknowledgements, as provided for in sections 42 to 44; and
   (b) to require relevant consent authorities to forward summaries of resource consent applications to the Ngāti Awa governance entity, as provided for in section 46; and
   (c) to enable the Ngāti Awa governance entity and a member of Ngāti Awa to cite the statutory acknowledgements as evidence of the association of Ngāti Awa with the relevant statutory areas, as provided for in section 47; and
   (d) to provide a statement by Ngāti Awa, for inclusion in a deed of recognition, of the association of Ngāti Awa with a statutory area.